jorgetutor/jorgetutor-web/src/content/blog/2025-gantt-chart-development-time-planning.md

 ---
-title: "Beyond the Gantt Chart: A Call for Respect in Project Planning Calculation"
+title: "Beyond the Gantt Chart: A Call for Respect in Project Planning"
 pubDate: 2025-08-01
 description: "Are you treating your developers like magicians?
 See how dev time is miscalculated in Gantt charts and why this flawed approach leads projects to failure."
 tags: ['ProjectManagement', 'Agile', 'SoftwareDevelopment', 'ProductManagement', 'Waterfall', 'Overwork', 'planning']